-After he left, I did a quick search for more information on the book I just recommended and found a lovely statement from Kurt Cobb who advised that if we are going to invite others to join the sustainability revolution, we need to be creative.
+After they left, I did a quick search for more information on the book I just recommended and found a lovely statement from Kurt Cobb who advised that if we are going to invite others to join the sustainability revolution, we need to be creative.
 He suggested that “….an alternative way of pressing your case is to do it in verse or in song or in the form of a play, a novel, a painting, or a stand-up comedy routine.”

 I’d appreciate it if you would share this post with your friends.
 If you are interested in a college program in Sustainable Food and Farming, check us out at UMass.
-And for more ideas, videos and challenges along these lines, please “like” my Facebook Group; Sustainable Food and Farming.
+And for more ideas, videos and challenges along these lines, please “like” our Facebook Group; Sustainable Food and Farming.